deathmage934/atlaslc/README.md

 * **To plot each SN's light curve using existing data**, initialize the program using `plot_lc.py`, then add to the command the SN name(s) you want plotted.
 * **To average the light curves using existing data**, initialize the program using `averagelc_loop.py`, then add to the command the SN name(s) you want plotted.
 You can also override the MJDbinsize you set in `precursor.cfg` by adding `--MJDbinsize` to the command.

+#### Using the TNS name to add RA and Dec to `snlist.txt`:
+Given a TNS name, `autoadd.py` can automatically retrieve the RA and Dec coordinates from the TNS and add the TNS name, RA, and Dec to the table in `snlist.txt`.
+To run the script, follow the following instructions:
+* If you have only the TNS name of your SN, use the following command and add the TNS name at the end of the command: `autoadd.py`.
+* If you have the SN name (could be TNS name or other designation) AND the RA and Dec coordinates, initialize the program (`autoadd.py`) and add the SN name at the end of the command.
+Then, use the arguments `--ra` and `--dec` to specify the RA and Dec, and run the program.

 #### Example commands:
+* `autoadd.py 2020lse` adds the TNS name 2020lse, its RA, and its Dec to `snlist.txt`.
+Similarly, `autoadd.py 2020lse --ra 10:41:02.20 --dec -27:05:00.3` adds the TNS name 2020lse, the given RA, and the given Dec to `snlist.txt`.
 * `download_lc_loop.py 2020lse -v -o -s -l 70 --forcedphot_offset True --plot True --averagelc True --MJDbinsize 20 --passwd 'XXX'` gets the data for SN 2020lse with verbose level 1, overwrites files with the same name, saves the files, and uses a lookback time of 70.
 Then the offset data is downloaded, plots are saved, and the SN light curve data is averaged with an MJDbinsize of 20.
 * `plot_lc.py 2020lse -v -s` plots the data for SN 2020lse as long as there is already existing light curve data.
 * `averagelc_loop.py 2020lse -v -s --MJDbinsize 20` averages the data for SN 2020lse as long as there is already existing light curve data.